timbray/quamina/CONTRIBUTING.md

 Commits should be signed (not just the `-s` “signd off on”) with any of the [styles GitHub supports](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).
-Note that you use `git config` to arrange that your commits are automatically signed with the right key.
+Note that you can use `git config` to arrange that your commits are automatically signed with the right key.

 ### Running Tests